pcattori/blog/content/posts/composable-behavior.md

 It makes me happy to see [React borrowing from FP](https://overreacted.io/algebraic-effects-for-the-rest-of-us/#a-note-on-purity) more and more where it makes sense.
 No need to reinvent the wheel for composable behavior.

-Ship functions (as hooks) alongside stateless, controlled components and let the user compose their symphony. :rocket:
+Ship behavior (as functions/hooks) alongside stateless, controlled components and let the user compose their symphony. :rocket: